data-science-infinity/data-science-infinity.github.io/_posts/2021-10-30-Time-Series-Modelling-and-Forecasting-in-R.md

 ---

-References

-Dr A. Kume 'Stochastic Processes and Time Series', PC class, University of Kent

----
+Most of the tools I have used for this project I have learnt from my professor Dr A. Kume, University of Kent

 Photo source: chris_liverani/Unsplash